open-webrtc-toolkit/owt-client-native/README.md

 ### Build
 #### Windows
-- Set environmental variable ````BOOST_ROOT```` to your boost source tree, and ````SSL_ROOT```` to the directory of your OpenSSL 1.1.0 binary.
+- Set environmental variable ````BOOST_ROOT```` to your boost source tree.
+- Run `gclient sync`.
+It may take a long time to download large amount of data.
-- Go to src/srcitps/ directory, and run: ```` python build-win.py --sdk --tests```` The built binary will be under src/dist directory.
-Be noted the first time you run this would take a long time to pull chromium/webrtc dependencies and require a network accessible to Google's code/storage infrastructure.
+- Go to src/srcitps/ directory, and run: `python build-win.py --sdk --tests --ssl_root /path/to/ssl --msdk_root /path/to/msdk --output_path /path/to/out`.
+The built binary will be under `output_path`, the documents for sdk will also be copied to this directory if docs has been generated.
+If not set `output_path`, the built binary will be under src/out directory.
+Be noted the first time you run this would take a long time to pull chromium/webrtc dependencies and require a network accessible to Google's code/storage infrastructure. `ssl_root` to the directory of your OpenSSL 1.1.0 binary. `msdk_root` to the directory of your Intel Media SDK for Windows, version 2018 R1 or higher.

 #### iOS
 - Run `gclient sync`.
 It may take a long time to download large amount of data.